braycarlson/bockbluster/README.md

 ## Dashboard

-The employee can access the dashboard for managing the customer's information, current and historic rental information and updating the customer's information, if needed.
+The employee can access the dashboard for managing the customer's information, current and previous rental information and updating the customer's information, if needed.

 ![A .gif of demonstrating the dashboard feature](asset/dashboard.gif?raw=true "dashboard")